tobiwein/SonntagsfrageScraper/README.md

 ## GitHub Actions

-The repository includes a scheduled GitHub Action configured to run nightly at 3 a.m.
+The repository includes scheduled GitHub Actions configured to run nightly at 3 a.m.
 UTC on the `auto_data_update` branch.
-This action fetches the latest data and ensures the repository stays up-to-date without manual intervention.
+One action fetches the latest data and ensures the repository stays up-to-date without manual intervention.

 To see the action logs or status, visit the Actions tab.